tcampbell-phys/LAMMPS_SPH_Bohm/README.md

 Folders:
 - bash_scripts: bash code used to port data between various machines at Oxford (allxfs1, hedp64 (now allxdaq12)), Harwell (SCARF) and my local machine.
 - input_decks: all LAMMPS input scripts used to run simulations on the various machines.
 The outputs of these scripts, minus the large dump files, can be found in the ./outputs folder.
 I rarely used allxfs1 so I doubt there is much interesting in here. hedp64 I used a lot for testing new implementations and performing sanity checks, as well as some small scale versions of the full simulations ran on SCARF.
 SCARF inputs contain the biggest simulations and is where I generated the majority of the published data.
 - LAMMPS_code: the 3Mar20 LAMMPS src code and my additional bespoke folder /USER-TC_SPH.
-Evertyhing required to build Bohm SPH within LAMMPS is in /USER-TC_SPH.
+Everything required to build Bohm SPH within LAMMPS is in /USER-TC_SPH.
 - legacy_bash_scripts: old bash scripts for porting data etc.
 - legacy_LAMMPS_code: outdated Bohm code from previous projects that did not implement an SPH approach.
 - outputs: outputs from the input_decks/ scripts.
 Generally contains processed data and does not include raw dump files which I left on the remote machines.